 We're committed to making wise investments in the future of our drinking water.
 The Bull Run Treatment Projects are funded through business and residential customer rates and by borrowing money over time.
 To keep water rates affordable, we are gradually increasing rates each year to avoid rate spikes.
 We also continue to seek efficiencies in bureau operations and programs and explore financing options throughout the life of the projects.

-Application for Low-cost, Long-term Federal Financing
+Low-cost, Long-term Federal Financing

 Financial Assistance Program